softcover/softcover_book/chapters/marketing.md

 ### Custom domains
 \label{sec:custom_domains}

 In order to give authors maximum control, Softcover supports custom domains.
-To use a custom domain for your book and other products, first create a `CNAME` record pointing to the following address:
+To use a custom domain for your book and other products, first create a `CNAME` record pointing to the following address (Figure~\ref{fig:cname} shows how to do this at [Cloudflare](https://www.cloudflare.com)):

 ```text
 domains.softcover.io